City Council creates Energy Advice Officer role to help Council Tenants save energy

 Oxford City Council and referrals agents

 Fuel poverty can be defined as where people are struggling to afford to heat their homes to a reasonable temperature – it is caused by a combination of high energy costs, low income and poor energy efficiency of the home.
-Council tenants pay for their own energy and are generally on lower incomes that other types of tenures so they are naturally at risk.
+Council tenants are responsible for their own energy bills and tenants on lower incomes are naturally at risk.

 The Energy Advice Officers aim to visit every Council home to advise on the following:

 - Energy saving behaviour – how can tenants save energy in small ways such as turning things off, understanding their heating system better etc.

-- Energy saving measures in the building – referrals to upgrade boilers and heating controls, insulate the loft and draught proof can all make a difference
+- Energy saving measures in the building – referrals for boiler upgrades and heating controls, insulating the loft and draught proofing can all make a difference

 Outcomes and benefits delivered:

 From 1 April 2018 to 31 March 2019 , of the Council’s 7,579 properties, 758 (~10%) received an Energy Advice visit.
 Energy Advice Officers (EAOs) have now visited or tried to visit all properties.
 Case studies are included here as many of the tenants are very vulnerable and require a high level of support.

 This year, savings to tenants from the service so far are estimated to be £120,380.

 During 2018/2019 Energy Advice Officers made 4,463 energy and money saving recommendations to council tenants, including: